f-shirley/WAG/README.md

 The root window is created with Tkinter.
 The Gui object from gui.py is created and receives the GuiDesignParameters object as an argument.
 The application is launched.
-The logic for the tasks are held in windows_automation_functions.py.
+The logic for the automation tasks are held in windows_automation_functions.py, but the gui specific logic is still held in gui.py.

 ## Adjustable parameters explained: